avo-hq/docs.avohq.io/docs/2.0/dashboards.md

 ### Keep the data fresh

-If this dashboard is something that you keep on the big screen, you need to keep the data fresh at all times.
+If this dashboard is something you keep on the big screen, you must keep the data fresh at all times.
 That's easy using `refresh_every`.
-You pass it the number of seconds you need to be refreshed in and forget about it.
+You pass the number of seconds you need to be refreshed and forget about it.
 Avo will do it for you.

 ```ruby{3}
 class UsersMetric < Avo::Dashboards::MetricCard